 Finally, AAPA strongly urges the Committee to provide additional resources to hire CBP officers and the ability to send CBP resources to our nation's seaports.
-Each year, roughly 1.2 billion metric tons of foreign trade cargo, including more than 11 million cargo containers, arrive at our seaports.
+Each year, roughly 1.2 billion metric tons of foreign trade cargo, including more than 45 million cargo containers, arrive at our seaports.
 Additionally, over 11 million international passengers begin their cruises via U.S. seaports.
 U.S. Customs and Border Protection is on the front line when cargo and passengers enter our country.
 CBP officers meet the ships at all ports of entry to check the manifests; screen incoming cargo; operate non-intrusive inspection (NII) equipment (including radiation portal monitors); provide specialists to examine imported fruits, vegetables and flowers for potentially harmful diseases; and other missions at our busy gateways.
 CBP is also responsible for screening all foreign visitors and returning American citizens and passenger ships that enter U.S. seaports.
+We are recommending that a minimum of 500 new CBP officers be hired annually, above the current annual attrition rate of 700 CBP officers.

-In order for America's international gateways to function more efficiently, effectively and safely, CBP must be adequately funded and staffed.
+For America's international gateways to function more efficiently, effectively and safely, CBP must be adequately funded and staffed.
 In FY 2015, when CBP was funded to hire 2,000 additional staff, fewer than 20 agents were assigned to seaports.
 This inequity of CBP resources cannot continue.
 Our nation's ports are in partnership with CBP in securing our supply chain and providing vital support in moving freight safely through our ports and out on to the national freight network.